Charlotte M. Taylor

 Dr. Charlotte M. Taylor is a botanist and professor specialising in taxonomy and conservation.
 She works with the large plant family Rubiaceae, particularly found in the American tropics and in the tribes Palicoureeae and Psychotrieae.
 This plant family is an economically important group, as it includes plant species used to make coffee and quinine.
 Taylor also conducts work related to the floristics of Rubiaceae and morphological radiations of the group.
 Taylor has collected plant samples from many countries across the globe, including Chile, Colombia, Costa Rica, Panama, and the United States of America, and has named many new species known to science from these regions.
-As of 2015, Taylor has authored 278 land plant species' names, the seventh-highest number of such names authored by any female scientist.
+As of 2023, Taylor has authored 500 land plant species' names, the third-highest number of such names authored by any female scientist.
+She has 172 publications on Research Gate alone.

 Education

 Taylor holds a B.S. from the University of Michigan (1978), and an M.S.
 (1982) and Ph.D.
 (1987) from Duke University.